CAN: Feature Co-Action for Click-Through Rate Prediction: Introduction

 \section{Introduction}

-With the growing complexity of machine learning models, especially models in recommender system, how to deal with abundant input features effectively and efficiently becomes a crucial problem.
-For online recommender in industrial setting, models are often trained on billion-scale binarized sparse features with one-hot encoding~\cite{cheng2016wide,zhou2018din}.
-Each feature can also be seen as a unique ID, which is mapped to a low dimensional embedding firstly and then fed into the model.
-A simple way to deal with the large-scale input is to consider each feature independent.
-Under this assumption, there are no connections between features so that a generalized linear models can be directly trained to estimate the click-through rate based on the combination (e.g., concatenation) of features.
+With the growing complexity of machine learning models, especially those in recommendation systems, how to deal with abundant input features effectively and efficiently becomes a crucial problem.
+For online recommendation system in an industrial setting, models are often trained on billion-scale sparse features with one-hot encoding~\cite{cheng2016wide,zhou2018din,DBLP:conf/cikm/ShengZZDDLYLZDZ21}.
+Each feature can also be seen as a unique ID, which is often mapped to a low-dimensional embedding before being fed into the model.
+A simple way to deal with the large-scale input is to consider each feature independently.
+Under this strategy, a DNN can be directly trained to estimate CTR based on the combination (e.g., concatenation) of features in which the feature interaction relies on the implicit modeling of fully connected layers.

-However, features like ``recommended item'' and ``user click history'' in recommender system are highly relevant~\cite{zhou2018din,zhou2019dien}, i.e., there exists feature collective effects toward final prediction target, such as click-through rate, namely feature \textbf{co-action}.
-For example, a female user that has ``bathing suit'' in her clicked history is likely to click a recommended ``goggle'' due to the co-action of ``bathing suit'' and ``goggle''.
-Feature co-action can be considered as modeling the sub-graph of a set of raw features.
-If the sub-graph only consist of two features, then modeling feature co-action is equivalent to modeling the edges between two IDs.
-The effect of the co-action explains how a set of features correlates with the optimization target.
-As shown in Fig.\ref{fig:coaction}, feature co-action explicitly bridges the feature pair $[A, B]$ to the target label.

-Several research efforts have been devoted to model feature co-action in recent years.
-These methods can be divided into three categories.
-Aggregation based methods~\cite{zhou2018din, zhou2019dien, Li2019MIND, Pi2019MIMN, FengLSWSZY19DSIN} focus on learning how to aggregate the historical behaviour sequence of user to obtain discriminative representation for the CTR prediction.
-These methods utilize the feature co-action to model the weight of each user action in historical behaviour sequence.
-The weighted user behavior sequence is then sum-pooled to represent user interest.
-Graph based methods~\cite{Gori2005GNN,KipfW17GCN,ShiHZY2019HINEmbedding} regard the features as nodes, which are connected as a directed or undirected graph.
-In this case, the feature co-action serves as an edge weight for information propagation along edges.
-Different from aggregation and graph based methods in which the feature co-action are modeled as the weight, the combinatorial embedding methods~\cite{rendle2010factorization,qu2016product,WangFFW2017DCN} models the feature co-action by explicitly combining feature embeddings.

-Although previous methods have led to improvement on CTR prediction in different way, they still have some downsides.
-Aggregation based methods and graph based methods model the feature co-action only by the edge weights, however, the edges are only used for information aggregation but not information augmentation.
-Combinatorial embedding methods, on the other hand, combining embeddings of two features to model feature co-action.
-For example, PNN~\cite{qu2016product} performs inner or outer product of two features to augment the input.
-One major downside of combinatorial embedding methods is that the embeddings take the responsibility of both representation learning and co-action modeling.
-The representation learning and co-action modeling may conflict with each other thus bound the performance.